phuonganhcorn/iot-sensor-data-simulator/README.md

 ## Installation

-Ensure that you have Python and pip installed on your system.
+Before you begin, ensure that you have at least Python 3.6 installed on your system.
+If you don't have Python installed, you can download it from the official website [here](https://www.python.org/downloads/).

-Clone the repository:
+Additionally, make sure you have the package manager `pip` installed. `pip` usually comes pre-installed with Python versions 2.7.9+ or 3.4+.

+Once you've verified your Python and pip installations, clone the repository to your local machine:

 ```python
 git clone https://github.com/antonsarg/iot-sensor-data-simulator